-WHAT IS DIGITL PRINTING?
+WHAT IS DIGITAL PINTING?

 Commercial digital printing is typically done with heavy-duty, high volume laser or inkjet printers.
 In digital printing, an image is sent directly from a computer to the printer in the form of digital files like PDFs without the need of a traditional printing plate to produce the image.
 This makes digital printing a very cost effective choice for very short runs as the set up costs are much less than with offset printing, especially when printing in full color.